Speaker(s): John Wolf, Mauricio Oberfeld, James Magni

-The curatorial process of private space is crucial to the interplay of design and art.
+The curatorial process of a private space is crucial to the interplay of art and interior design as we'll hear from John Wolf, Mauricio Oberfeld and James Magni.
 Homes today are treated themselves as a collector’s private museum.
-Our homes as refuge, play and work, the space is defined by our passions and the integration of art into these spaces involves many important players.
+Our homes as refuge, play and work, the space is defined by our passions.
+The integration of art into these spaces involves many important players.
 Design is crucial to the exhibition of art, and the panel will discuss the best approach to design your lifestyle with your art.

 John Wolf is a global art advisor at the helm of his firm, which assists private collectors, institutions and corporations in creating outstanding collections of contemporary art.
 Through private brokerage and his myriad relationships with artists, galleries and collectors around the world he gains access for his clients to buy the best quality works of art.
 His firm’s goal in the...

 Mauricio Oberfeld has an extensive background in architecture and construction.
 Through his experience in real estate development, Mauricio has gained an extensive understanding of the financial aspect of construction, from bidding and budgeting to financing and cost control.
 Having been a client himself, Mauricio understands the needs and whims of a client, a key component complimenting...

 The end result speaks for itself.
 This is the mantra behind innovative designer, James Magni.
 His signature aesthetic is clean modern elegance against strong architectural backgrounds.
 Named as one of Architectural Digest’s “Top 100 Designers” and famed for his signature aesthetic of “Global Modernism”.
 Architecture and interior design have allowed Magni to work on his true love –...